yumin-chen/where-is-wally/README.md

 Introduction
 ------------------------
+This script demonstrates using correlation matching and color segmentation to find desired object (Wally) in an image.
 This is originally an assignment from Image Processing module -- Where Is Wally.
 This project aims to locate an object from an image.

+- Correlation Matching:
+    This method loops through the image in an attempt to find the object template.
+For each location, the difference between the template and the neighborhood is calculated and recorded.
+The location with minimum difference is returned.

+- Color Segmentation:
+   This method firstly converts the image to HSV color space and use the Hue and Saturation to segment the red and write stripes.
+Then a vertical linear structuring element is used to dilate the stripes and find their overlapped area so the result will be only connected red and white area.

 Scenario